Governors of Woodcroft Primary School

 We also proposed that we support both schools in the work that they are doing to provide a broad, balanced and rich curriculum.
 Every full Governing Body meeting addressed what this means in practice by asking for input on key areas of curriculum planning and how they address the needs of all pupils.

 Meet the Governors

-For the full list of Governor responsibilities and Working parties, please see the link below:
+For the full list of Governor responsibilities, pecuniary interests and Working parties, please see the link below:

 For this current academic year, please contact Mrs Stewart at the school office for an up to date attendance register.